paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 **(b) Suitability for conversion** In evaluating the suitability of a military installation for conversion into a Federal prison facility, the Secretary of Defense and the Attorney General shall consider the estimated cost to convert the installation into a prison facility and such other factors as the Secretary and the Attorney General consider to be appropriate.

-**(c) Time for study** The study required by subsection (a) of this section shall be completed not later than the date that is 180 days after September 13, 1994.
+**(c) Time for study** The study required by subsection (a) shall be completed not later than the date that is 180 days after September 13, 1994.

 **(d) Construction of Federal prisons**